 Finally, you can download and share clips via the mobile app.

-You can use Butterfleye as a standalone security camera, or you can add it to your Ooma Security System.
+You can use Butterfleye, Nero 1, and Smart Cam as a standalone security camera, or you can add them to your Ooma Security System.
 When integrated, you can control the camera using the Ooma app.